Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 clip = core.bs.VideoSource("C:/Path/to/my/file.mkv", showprogress=True)
 ```

-Don't be surprised if vs-preview takes a long time to open now.
+Don't be surprised if VSView takes a long time to open now.
 This is necessary in order for BestSource to be accurate.
 The second time you open the same video, it will be much faster.